 - Discuss your child’s Anaphylaxis Emergency Plan step by step, and use an auto-injector training device to practice with the teacher and staff.
 Training devices can be ordered for free from epipen.ca and allerject.ca.

 Some questions to ask before your child starts school:

 - Do teachers and staff understand the signs and symptoms of anaphylaxis?

-- Are they trained on how to use an auto-injector such as EpiPen?
+- Are they trained on how to use an auto-injector such as EpiPen or ALLERJECT?
 Do they understand that it is important to use it in an emergency?

 - For a young child, will the auto-injector be accessible to staff during both indoor and outdoor times?
 For an older child, does the school understand the importance of being able to carry one’s own epinephrine auto-injector?